 While these coal miners have been the largest thermal coal producers in America, their coal sales volume has been on a decline.

-As seen from the chart, Peabody, Arch Resources and ARLP’s thermal coal sales have been declining since fiscal 2018, and the reported figures in fiscal 2020 were the lowest in the last 3 years.
+As seen from the chart, Peabody, Arch Resources and ARLP’s thermal coal sales have been declining since fiscal 2018, and the reported figures in fiscal 2021 were nearly the lowest in the last 3 years.

 In short, thermal coal mining is likely a sun-setting industry going into the future, driven mainly by the world’s transition into green energy.